Caribbean Adventure Sailing Holidays at Christmas

 JOINING & LEAVING THE BOAT

-- You should join the boat in Marin, Martinique any time after 1200 hrs on the start day.
+- You should join the boat in Rodney Bay, St Lucia any time after 1200 hrs on the start day.
 If your flight or ferry gets in later than this, that is fine.
 We will ask you closer to the time to let us know your travel details.

-- You will disembark the boat back in Marin, Martinique at 1200 hrs on the last day.
+- You will disembark the boat back in Rodney Bay, St Lucia at 1200 hrs on the last day.

-- Martinique is a French territory and the flights from France are heavily subsidised, making this a far cheaper island to fly to from Europe than most others in the Caribbean.
-We suggest you look at flights run by Air France or Air Caribe.
+- Martinique is a French territory and the flights from France are heavily subsidised, making this a far cheaper island to fly to from Europe and Canada than most others in the Caribbean.
+We suggest you look at flights run by Air France, Air Caribe or Corsair.

 - It is also possible to take one of the daily ferries from St Lucia, although you should book these up as early as possible.

 - You need to fly to Fort de France (IATA code: FDF).

 If you would like any help with your flights please do not hesitate to contact us.